 The 2015 period for Envestnet | Yodlee consists of financial activity from November 19, 2015 through December 31, 2015.
 Due to this time period deviating significantly from 2016 where twelve months of financial activity is consolidated, a year-over-year review would not be meaningful.
-For additional information pertaining to our business segments, see Note 20 to the notes to the consolidated financial statements as well as Item 1.
+For additional information pertaining to our business segments, see "Note 21 - Segment Information" to the notes to consolidated financial statements in Part II, Item 8 as well as Item 1 in Part I.